 Select a valley to see it's description.

-1. Casablanca / The main geographical feature of this valley is the influence of the sea, entering from the Pacific Ocean and producing a morning mist that acts as a temperature moderator.
-This characteristic favours the best possible development of the vineyard, while requiring special treatment in srder to achieve the desired ripeness.
-The varieties that grow best in this zone are Chardonnay, Sauvignon Blanc and Pinot Noir.
+1. Casablanca /The valley’s most significant geographical condition is its maritime influence, which produces the morning fog that enters from the Pacific Ocean and moderates the temperatures.
+This characteristic encourages the optimal development of the vineyard, which demands special care to reach the desired level of ripeness.
+The varieties that grow best in this zone are Chardonnay, Sauvignon Blanc, and Pinot Noir.

 2. Maipo / This valley is the one with the greatest wine-producing tradition in Chile and is the most famous worldwide.
 It has a temperate climate with a dry, hot summer.
 It is a zone that is almost frost-free and the rainfall is concentrated between April and September.
 The soils are alluvial in origin, stony, with good drainage and average fertility.
 Its climatic conditions favour the development of red wine varieties, mainly Cabernet Sauvignon.